19-Year-Old Becomes Youngest Woman Ever To Fly Around The World Solo

 The 19-year-old, who has dual British-Belgian nationality, landed at Kortrijk-Wevelgem Airport in western Belgium on Thursday, completing an epic 41-country journey spanning over 52,000 kilometers (32,300 miles), and broke two Guinness World Records in the process.

-Not only has she beaten the record held by American Shaesta Waiz, who was 30 when she circumnavigated the globe unaccompanied in 2017, Rutherford also now holds the title for the first woman to circumnavigate the world in a microlight aircraft.
+Not only has she beaten the record held by American Shaesta Waiz, who was 30 when she circumnavigated the globe unaccompanied in 2017, but Rutherford also now holds the title for the first woman to circumnavigate the world in a microlight aircraft.

 However, the teenager’s route to glory hasn’t been without its challenges.
-When Rutherford departed on August 18, 2021 in a bespoke Shark ultralight aircraft, she believed her aerial escapade would take about three months.
+When Rutherford departed on August 18, 2021, in a bespoke Shark ultralight aircraft, she believed her aerial escapade would take about three months.

 But she was plagued by setbacks, including month-long delays in both Alaska and Russia due to “visa and weather issues,” pushing her schedule back eight weeks.

-She was also forced to make an unscheduled landing in Redding, California due to poor visibility as a result of the wildfires in the Seattle area and was later denied permission to fly over China.
+She was also forced to make an unscheduled landing in Redding, California, due to poor visibility as a result of the wildfires in the Seattle area and was later denied permission to fly over China.

-“I was hoping to complete it by Christmas but I guess that’s not happening anymore,” Rutherford told reporters at Gimpo International Airport in Seoul, South Korea after arriving from Vladivostok on December 13.
+“I was hoping to complete it by Christmas, but I guess that’s not happening anymore,” Rutherford told reporters at Gimpo International Airport in Seoul, South Korea, after arriving from Vladivostok on December 13.
 “But it’s an adventure.”